Sequoia Financial Advisors LLC Purchases 1,231 Shares of Woori Financial Group Inc. (NYSE:WF)

-Sequoia Financial Advisors LLC boosted its holdings in Woori Financial Group Inc. (NYSE:WF – Free Report) by 6.0% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 21,695 shares of the bank’s stock after purchasing an additional 1,231 shares during the quarter.
-Sequoia Financial Advisors LLC’s holdings in Woori Financial Group were worth $595,000 at the end of the most recent quarter.
+Sequoia Financial Advisors LLC grew its stake in shares of Woori Financial Group Inc. (NYSE:WF – Free Report) by 6.0% in the third quarter, according to its most recent filing with the SEC.
+The institutional investor owned 21,695 shares of the bank’s stock after purchasing an additional 1,231 shares during the period.
+Sequoia Financial Advisors LLC’s holdings in Woori Financial Group were worth $595,000 as of its most recent filing with the SEC.

-A number of other large investors have also recently made changes to their positions in the business.
-BlackRock Inc. raised its position in Woori Financial Group by 21.2% in the 2nd quarter.
-BlackRock Inc. now owns 1,481,554 shares of the bank’s stock valued at $39,928,000 after buying an additional 258,786 shares during the last quarter.
-Morgan Stanley boosted its position in Woori Financial Group by 8.5% in the fourth quarter.
-Morgan Stanley now owns 1,086,569 shares of the bank’s stock worth $29,913,000 after purchasing an additional 85,008 shares during the last quarter.
-Marshall Wace LLP increased its position in shares of Woori Financial Group by 67.1% during the 3rd quarter.
-Marshall Wace LLP now owns 168,243 shares of the bank’s stock valued at $3,751,000 after purchasing an additional 67,537 shares during the last quarter.
-Rhumbline Advisers bought a new stake in shares of Woori Financial Group during the 2nd quarter worth $1,314,000.
-Finally, Arrowstreet Capital Limited Partnership boosted its holdings in shares of Woori Financial Group by 23.1% in the 4th quarter.
-Arrowstreet Capital Limited Partnership now owns 224,590 shares of the bank’s stock worth $6,183,000 after buying an additional 42,138 shares during the last quarter.
-1.77% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also recently modified their holdings of WF.
+EverSource Wealth Advisors LLC grew its holdings in Woori Financial Group by 6.2% during the third quarter.
+EverSource Wealth Advisors LLC now owns 6,976 shares of the bank’s stock worth $191,000 after buying an additional 409 shares in the last quarter.
+Signaturefd LLC grew its stake in shares of Woori Financial Group by 3.5% in the 3rd quarter.
+Signaturefd LLC now owns 40,225 shares of the bank’s stock worth $1,103,000 after acquiring an additional 1,379 shares in the last quarter.
+First Trust Direct Indexing L.P. raised its holdings in shares of Woori Financial Group by 13.8% in the third quarter.
+First Trust Direct Indexing L.P. now owns 38,028 shares of the bank’s stock valued at $1,043,000 after purchasing an additional 4,599 shares during the last quarter.
+Cable Hill Partners LLC boosted its holdings in Woori Financial Group by 30.2% during the third quarter.
+Cable Hill Partners LLC now owns 10,241 shares of the bank’s stock worth $281,000 after purchasing an additional 2,374 shares during the last quarter.
+Finally, Henry James International Management Inc. grew its position in Woori Financial Group by 17.8% in the 3rd quarter.
+Henry James International Management Inc. now owns 15,893 shares of the bank’s stock worth $436,000 after purchasing an additional 2,399 shares in the last quarter.
+1.77% of the stock is owned by hedge funds and other institutional investors.

-Separately, Bank of America raised shares of Woori Financial Group from a “neutral” rating to a “buy” rating in a research report on Tuesday, January 16th.
+Separately, Bank of America upgraded Woori Financial Group from a “neutral” rating to a “buy” rating in a research note on Tuesday, January 16th.

 Woori Financial Group Inc, together with its subsidiaries, operates as a commercial bank that provides a range of financial services to individual, business, and institutional customers in Korea.
 It operates through Banking, Credit Card, Capital, Investment Banking, and Others segments.
 The company offers savings, demand, and installment deposits; time deposits, certificates of deposit, and repurchase instruments; and working capital, facilities, general purpose household, mortgage, and home equity loans.